liushuochen/gotable/doc/errors.md

 ## NotGotableJSONFormatError
 This error type indicates that the data format stored in the JSON file can not be parsed as a table.
 It has a public method ```*NotGotableJSONFormatError.Filename() string``` that returns the wrong JSON filename.

+## ColumnLengthError
+This error type indicates that column's length not greater than 0.